FAIR Data,

 Grounded AI

-A knowledge graph linking 9.3 million data citations across 9 life sciences repositories — demonstrating how FAIR principles power trustworthy, traceable AI answers grounded in structured evidence.
+A knowledge graph linking 9.3 million data citations across nearly 2,000 data repositories — demonstrating how FAIR principles power trustworthy, traceable AI answers grounded in structured evidence.

 101M